mim1q/Mim1qFabricTemplate/README.md

 This is my template for Fabric Mods.

-The template is licensed under the CC0 License, so you can do anything you want with it.
+The template is licensed under the CC0 License.
 Credit isn't required, but is appreciated :blush:

 ## Using this template